- Programme Committee

 - Oral and Poster Instructions

 - > ADVERTISE WITH US

 - Exhibitors 2015

 IWWG Training Courses

-Four IWWG Training Courses have been arranged under the supervision of leading international experts on Sunday 4th October 2015 prior to the opening of the Symposium.
-Courses are open to all participants and are suited to beginners.
-Certification of attendance will be distributed at the end of each course.
+Four IWWG Training Courses were arranged in 2015 under the supervision of leading international experts prior to the opening of the Symposium.

 The course will be organized by Erwin Binner (BOKU, AT)